jorgebucaran/superfine/README.md

       ]),
     update: (state, action) =>
       action === "Subtract" ? state - 1 :
-      action === "Add" ? state + 1 : 0,
+      action === "Add" ? state + 1 : state,
     node: document.getElementById("app"),
   })
 </script>
 ```

-Can you feel the Hyperapp vibes?
+Feeling the Redux vibes?
 Now it's your turn to take Superfine for a spin.
-If you get stuck or would like to ask a question, please [file an issue](https://github.com/jorgebucaran/superfine/issues/new), and we'll try to help you out.
+Experiment with the code a bit.
+Can you add a button that resets the counter back to zero?
+How about multiple counters?
+If you get stuck or would like to ask a question, please [file an issue](https://github.com/jorgebucaran/superfine/issues/new), and we'll try our best to help you out.

 Looking for more examples?
 [Try this search](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).